-• Our Code of Conduct known as the 'LTH Code', acts as an important guiding force for ensuring that we all work collectively to function as a responsible and ethical organisation.
+- Our Code of Conduct known as the 'LTH Code', acts as an important guiding force for ensuring that we all work collectively to function as a responsible and ethical organisation.
 Acting with integrity is key to our organisational growth as well as our future prospects.
 This code, applicable to all employees of the company, including members of the Board and Senior Management, outlines our commitment to upholding the core values of Lemon Tree including acting with integrity and transparency within the organisation.
-The Code is supported by a policy on the Prevention of Sexual Harassment (POSH) at the for investigating and resolving whistleblower complaints in a time-bound manner while ensuring that our employees are able to raise their concerns without any fear of victimisation and discrimination.
+The Code is supported by a policy on the Prevention of Sexual Harassment (POSH) at the workplace.
+Any POSH-related complaints are handled by the Internal Complaints Committee. - Our Whistleblower Policy encourages our employees and others to report violations or suspected violations of the LTH Code and/or any instances of misconduct.
+This policy provides a robust mechanism for investigating and resolving whistleblower complaints in a time-bound manner while ensuring that our employees are able to raise their concerns without any fear of victimisation and discrimination.
 We have an open-door policy in order to enable our employees to share their grievances with any member of the management team, apart from their direct supervisor.